Skip to navigation Skip to content

 Program :

-• 9 a.m. to 11:30 a.m. : Presentation of the farm by Philippe Gras, his production methods and Q&A, field tour, testimonials and round-table discussion with farmers, technicians, agronomists and public institutions.
-Sainte-Justine UHC presentation on the use of dry beans in institutions.
+• 9:30 a.m. to 11:00 a.m.: Presentation of the farm by Philippe Gras, his production methods and Q&A, field tour, testimonials and round-table discussion with farmers, technicians, agronomists and public institutions.

-• 11:30 a.m. to 1 p.m. : Lunch hosted by Haribec and networking on pulse market trends.
-Buyer testimonials, hybrid format with booths and informal exchanges
+• 11:30 a.m. to 1 p.m.: Lunch hosted by Haribec and networking on pulse market trends.
+Buyer testimonials, hybrid format with booths and informal exchanges.

 Meeting the challenges of organic dry beans